 Deep litter can work in dry climates.
 But if the litter isn’t breaking down you may need to moisten it a bit with water.
 It does work great in wet climates, but to keep a good balance, you may need to add more litter than those in dry climates.
 Wet climates tend to have too much moisture in the coop, which isn’t healthy for your chickens.

 What do you do in the winter?
 Does the chicken bedding freeze?

 We continue doing deep litter in the winter, in fact it only gets better in the winter!
 The deep litter method is great for us in winter because it means we have to spend less time freezing our buns off while cleaning the coop.

 It’s also great for the chickens because the breaking down of the litter into compost naturally releases heat into the coop, helping to keep the birds warm.
-The thick layer of litter on the floor also adds insulation to the coop.
+The thick layer of bedding on the floor also adds insulation to the coop.

 How does deep litter work in the summer?
 Does it make the coop hotter?